pengnam/SearchEngine/README.txt

 Relevant feedback is used to supplement ranked retrieval, and will be described in the BONUS document.

+== Notable Engineering Features ==
+Indexing is implemented using parallel techniques.
+We reduced the time from XXX to XXX by parallelizing

+We tried different ways to index to process phrasal queries.
+The first method was to implement bitriword indexing since phrases can only be of a maximum size 3.
+We decided to use positional indexing in the end as the size of the bitriword dictionary was XXX while that of the positional index was XXX.

+== Breakdown of work ==
+A0164710M: Helped with initial indexing, worked on phrasal retrieval, ranked retrieval A0149787E:: Implemented and optimized indexing, testing, submission
+A0164178X: Implemented all bonus parts, ranked retrieval, submission
+A0167354Y: Implemented boolean retrieval, integrating components, testings

 == Files included with this submission ==